-All children and young people learn at different rates and are better at some things than they are at others, but if you have any worries about your child at nursery, school or college, the first step is to talk to your child’s teacher or key worker.
+All children and young people learn at different rates and are better at some things than they are at others, but if you have any worries about your child there are lots of professionals you could talk to, many of whom you may already be in contact with.
+These professionals are trained to support you and can then you refer you onto a more suitable and appropriate service.
+If your child or young person is at nursery, school or college, the first step is to talk to their teacher or key worker.
+The 'Related Information' section, on this page, contains a presentation with ideas about preparing for a meeting with your child's setting, and the type of questions to ask and a local offer leaflet.

 Where a baby or toddler appears to be behind expected levels, or where progress is causing you concern, then parents should access support and advice from their health visitor.
 Health visitors can be accessed through the baby or toddler’s GP surgery, or by phoning or dropping in at the baby or toddler’s health centre or clinic, or by contacting your local health visiting team.